Awaken the Guardian: Music

-Critical reception and legacy
+Reception and legacy

 Robert Taylor at AllMusic gave Awaken the Guardian three stars out of five, calling it "a closet classic from the underground metal years of the '80s" and the song "Guardian" being noted as a highlight.
 As with Fates Warning's previous album The Spectre Within (1985), Taylor recommended it more for fans of heavy metal than progressive metal, remarking that "the song structures are too rudimentary to be called progressive."

 Jeff Wagner at Decibel magazine ranked the album at number 134 in the Decibel Hall of Fame, saying it was "one of the celebrated masterworks of the genre."
 Adrien Begrand at PopMatters, reviewing the 2005 reissue, called it the best of Fates Warning's catalog, adding that "such a stirring combination of traditional metal and progressive sounds would never be duplicated by the band", and concluding that "Awaken the Guardian still resonates with life today" and it "solidifies Fates Warning's place in metal history."

 Loudwire named it in #4 on its list "Top 25 Progressive Metal Albums of All Time."

 In the 2003 book The Top 500 Heavy Metal Albums of All Time, music journalist Martin Popoff wrote: "Awaken the Guardian not only ages well, it perhaps improves with time."

+In 2016, the album was inducted into the Decibel Hall of Fame.
+Staff writer Jeff Wagner said it was "one of the celebrated masterworks of the genre."

+In 2017, the band reunited with its 1986 lineup to play two festival appearances, playing the album live.
+The performance was released as a live album.
+Original singer John Arch said: "It was truly a surreal experience being able to share the spirit of Awaken The Guardian at these shows.
+We would like to take this opportunity to thank all the fans that have given back so much over the 30-year span since the album's release.
+To all our family and friends, much gratitude."

+Blind Guardian took inspiration from Awaken the Guardian when renaming themselves from their earlier name Lucifer's Heritage.
+Blind Guardian guitarist Marcus Siepen also listed the album among ten that changed his life, calling it "still [his] very favorite album of all time".